-An employee who believes that the assignment has been imposed arbitrarily or unreasonably shall, within thirty (30) days after receipt of the assignment, file Part 1 of the ADR Form with the individual responsible for making the assignment.
+An employee who believes that the assignment has been imposed arbitrarily or unreasonably shall, within thirty (30) days after receipt of the assignment, file Part 1A of the ADR Form with the individual responsible for making the assignment with a copy to the President's representative and to a UFF representative.
 The filing of the ADR Form shall be accompanied by a brief and concise statement of the employee's arguments, and any relevant documentation supporting the employee's position.
 This documentation shall be placed in a file entitled "Employee's Assignment Dispute Resolution File," which shall be kept separate from the employee's personnel evaluation file.
 Additional documentation shall not be considered in the ADR process except by agreement of the President's representative unless it is documentation that the employee requested from the university prior to the conference held pursuant to (b) below, but did not receive before such conference.

-Within four (4) days of receipt of the ADR Form, the individual responsible for making the assignment shall meet with the employee and discuss the dispute.
-Within twenty-four (24) hours after this conference, such individual shall complete Part 1 of the ADR Form and deliver it to the employee.
+Within seven (7) days of receipt of the ADR Form, the individual responsible for making the assignment, (typically the Chair, Director or their representative) shall meet with the employee and discuss the dispute.
+Within twenty-four (24) hours after this conference, the individual responsible for making the assignment shall indicate whether or not it was arbitrarily or unreasonably imposed or if the disputed assignment has been resolved by completing Part 1B of the ADR Form and deliver it to the employee with a copy to the President's representative.

-If the employee continues to be aggrieved following the initial conference, the employee shall file the ADR Form, with Part 1 completed, with the Dean or other appropriate administrator no later than four (4) days after the initial conference.
+If the employee continues to be aggrieved following the initial conference, the employee shall file the ADR Form, with Part 1 completed, with the President's representative no later than two (2) days after the initial conference.

-The UFF representative shall schedule a meeting with the Dean or other appropriate administrator to be held no later than four (4) days after filing the ADR Form with the Dean or other appropriate administrator.
-At this meeting, the employee, the UFF representative, and the Dean or appropriate administrator shall discuss the dispute and attempt to resolve it.
+The President's representative shall coordinate a meeting with the employee, the Dean or the Dean's representative and the UFF representative no later than two (2) weeks after filing the initial conference.
 Within twenty-four (24) hours after the conclusion of this meeting, the Dean or appropriate administrator shall complete Part 2 of the ADR Form and deliver it to the UFF representative.

-If consultation with the Dean or appropriate administrator does not resolve the matter, the UFF representative may file, within four (4) days of that meeting, Part 3 of the ADR Form (with supporting documentation) with the President's representative, indicating an intention to submit the dispute to a Neutral Umpire.

-Within seven (7) days of receipt of the completed ADR Form and other documentation, the President's representative may place a written explanation, brief statement of the University's position, a list of expected witnesses, and other relevant documentation in the employee's ADR File.
+If consultation with the Dean or appropriate administrator does not resolve the matter, the UFF representative may file, within seven (7) days of that meeting, Part 3 of the ADR Form (with supporting documentation) with the President's representative, indicating an intention to submit the dispute to a Neutral Umpire.
+Within seven (7) days of receipt of the ADR Form with parts 1, 2, and 3 completed and other documentation, the President's representative may place a written explanation, brief statement of the University's position, a list of expected witnesses, and other relevant documentation in the employee's ADR File.
 As soon as practicable thereafter, a copy of all documents placed in the employee's ADR File shall be presented to the UFF representative, who shall place a list of the employee's expected witnesses into the file.

-At the time that the completed ADR Form is submitted to the President's representative, the UFF representative shall schedule a meeting with the President's representative for the purpose of selecting a Neutral Umpire from the Neutral Umpire Panel.
-This meeting shall be scheduled for no later than seven (7) days after filing of the completed ADR Form.
+During these seven (7) days, the President's representative and the UFF representative shall meet for the purpose of selecting a Neutral Umpire from the Neutral Umpire Panel.
 Selection of the Neutral Umpire shall be by mutual agreement or by alternatively striking names from the Neutral Umpire Panel list until one name remains.
 The right of first choice to strike from the list shall be determined by the toss of a coin.
 The right to strike first shall alternate in any subsequent Neutral Umpire selection.